 In addition to charge bargaining and sentence bargaining, there is also count bargaining and fact bargaining.
 Count bargaining is essentially a subsection of charge bargaining.
 Here, the defendant pleads guilty to one or a couple of the initial charges against him in exchange for the prosecution dropping the remainder of the charges.

-As for fact bargaining, this is a process by which the defendant pleads guilty based on a particular set of facts that prove his guilt.
-The prosecution, in exchange, omits some of the facts that would have otherwise increased the severity of his sentence due to the laws surrounding sentencing.
+As for fact bargaining, this is a process by which the defendant pleads guilty based on a particular set of facts that prove their guilt.
+The prosecution, in exchange, omits some of the facts that would have otherwise increased the severity of the sentence due to the laws surrounding sentencing.
 This is the least popular of the plea-bargaining types.

 Accepting a Plea Bargain

-As with charge bargaining and sentence bargaining, you really need to know what you’re doing before you accept a plea bargain.
+It’s always very important to make sure you fully understand the facts of what you are agreeing to before you accept a plea bargain.
 If you’ve already been offered a plea bargain, it’s not too late to contact a criminal lawyer to help you with your case.

-Taking a plea may sound like an appealing idea.
-Going to trial is terrifying when you think of the worst of the penalties that you could be slapped with.
+Going to trial is terrifying when you think of the worst of the penalties you may face, so taking a plea may sound like an appealing idea.
 However, pleading guilty to a crime can have long-lasting effects on your personal and professional relationships, as well as your ability to get a job, buy a house, and engage in a number of important activities in the future.

 You should not be taking a plea deal without talking to an experienced criminal defense lawyer first.
-Here at the Simmrin Law Group, we have decades of experience advising clients just like you on what they should and should not do, saving them from making what could have been potentially the biggest mistake of their lives..
+The Simmrin Law Group has decades of experience advising clients just like you about their options.
+Legal advice could save you from potentially making the biggest mistake of your life.